kumahq/kuma-website/docs/docs/1.7.x/security/api-server-auth.md

 2. Regenerate user tokens

    Create new user tokens.
 Tokens are always signed by the signing key with the highest serial number.
-   Now tokens signed by either new or old signing key are valid.
+   Starting from now, tokens signed by either new or old signing key are valid.

 3. Remove the old signing key
    :::: tabs :options="{ useUrlFragment: false }"